Village of Inglewood

 The regular meeting of the Board of Trustees was called to order by Chairman Albert Nielsen with all members present.
 The Chairman announced the posting of the Open Meetings Act.
 It was then moved by J. Nielsen, seconded by Rosenbach and carried, to approve the minutes of the last meeting and to dispense with the reading.

-The clerk/treasurer’s report was read and approved by motion of Abrahamson and second by J. Nielsen and included: Three hall rentals – Abrahamson, Moldonado and Neal.
+The clerk/treasurer’s report was read and approved by motion of Goree and second by Abrahamson.
+There was one hall rental and no building permits.

 Account balances as follows: